Poliomyelitis (polio) is a serious viral infection. It can damage the muscles and nerves. It can also be fatal.

 - Breathing support with a ventilator

-- Physical therapy to get back or keep up movement and muscle strength
+- Physical therapy—to help movement and muscle strength

 Healthy Children—American Academy of Pediatrics https://www.healthychildren.org